gstrankis/javademo-transactions/README.md

 ## Purpose

-This SpringBoot application demonstrates implementation of service that
+This is SpringBoot application that demonstrates a service that

-- maintains account data, including balance
+- maintains account and account history data
-- processes transactions that transfer funds between accounts
+- processes transfer funds requests
-- usees currency exchange rates fetched from external source
+- fetches currency exchange rates from external source

 ## Tech in use